rss logo

 nftables NAT Rules

-Once IP forwarding is enabled, create a NAT rule to allow traffic from the VPN subnet to be routed to the LAN.
+With IP forwarding enabled, the next step is to configure NAT so that traffic from the VPN subnet can be routed to the LAN.

-• Identify the name of your internal network interface (e.g., ens18 in this example):
+• First, identify the name of your internal network interface (e.g., ens18 in this example):

 root@host:~# ip addr sh